Udit21Ag/Expense-Tracker/README.md

-A sample expense tracker using reactJS
+A simple expense tracker using reactJS

 # Getting Started with Create React App